 To many Freeway Pro held on long past its “Use by” date.
 It was the worn out but comfortable pair of shoes you can’t throw out but know you should.
 It was both loved and infuriating, a relic from a simpler time.

 In the world of consumer routers the Ignition Design Labs Portal is somewhat unusual.
-In addition to the 2.4 and 5 Ghz WiFi bands it employs Dynamic Frequency Selection or DFS which allows on-the-fly access to a range of 5 Ghz channels from 52 to 144 (in North America) typically reserved for airplane radar.
-Due to the necessarily strict rules and regulations governing their use in routers most manufacturers avoid the technical hurdles in favor of the easier-to-implement (and congested) mainstream channels.
+Although it uses the typical 2.4 and 5 Ghz WiFi bands it differs in that it also employs Dynamic Frequency Selection or DFS which allows on-the-fly access to a range of 5 Ghz channels from 52 to 144 (in North America) that are typically reserved for airplane radar.
+Due to the necessarily strict FCC regulations governing their use in routers most manufacturers avoid the technical hurdles involved in favor of the easier-to-implement and far more congested mainstream channels.
 But with DFS it’s (almost) like having your own private WiFi channels.

 With 1 WAN, 4 LAN, 2 USB2 and no less than 9 (yes, nine) antennas, one Portal can cover ~3k sq.ft. or it can be configured as a mesh network using a maximum of two Portals for ~6k sq.ft.
-The Portal site states there is “wireless and wired backhaul available” for communication between Portals so network speed isn’t adversely impacted.
+The Portal site states there is “wireless and wired backhaul available” for communication between Portals.
+Unlike a tri-band router where the third band is used as a dedicated backhaul the Portal is only a dual-band device, though its backhaul doesn’t appear to adversely affect network speed.
 Finally, for you router geeks its firmware is based on OpenWRT.